 I tend to read and comment on flash fiction, not because I prefer it but because I hardly ever have the time to sit down and read longer short stories.
 You may notice that my posts are pretty much all flash length too.

 My first novel 'The Night Rainbow' is now out in the UK, USA, Canada & Australia from Bloomsbury.
-German and Dutch translations forthcoming in May.
+German and Dutch translations are out, forthcoming in Turkish and Italian.

 Find the review here on fictionaut.com/blog